Immunizations are not just for children

 A systematic approach to vaccination is necessary to ensure that every adult is appropriately protected against vaccine-preventable diseases.
 Every visit by an adult to a healthcare provider should be an opportunity to review and update immunization status.
 Healthcare providers and individuals should maintain detailed records about each person's vaccination history.

-View the Adult Immunization Schedule (19 and older)
+CDC's Adult Immunization Schedule Website (19 years and older)